joaotavora/autopair/README.md

 ## Differences to smartparens

-Note in particular that [smartparens][smartparens] claims in its README that it provides "all the basic funcionality of autopair". *I don't know why* this claim is made, since at time of writing:
+Note in particular that [smartparens][smartparens] claims in its README that it provides "the basic funcionality [of autopair]". *I don't know why* this claim is made, since at time of writing:

-1. it does *not* setup for any mode according to the mode's syntax table.
+1. it does *not* automatically set itself up for any mode according to the mode's syntax table.
-2. it does *not* attempt to automatically-balance parentheses
+2. it does *not* attempt to automatically balance parentheses

 Autopair provides these things out-of-the-box.
-Smartparens provides other features, that I personally use [Yasnippet][yasnippet] to achieve.
+Smartparens provides other features, that I personally use [Yasnippet][yasnippet] for.

 ## Upcoming `electric-pair-mode` in Emacs 24.4